 Crow’s Feet Cause #1: Unprotected Sun Exposure

 Nothing damages skin more than UV rays.
-They destroy elastin and decrease the production of collagen, two essential proteins to keep your skin young and elastic.
+They destroy elastin and decrease the production of collagen, two essential proteins to keep your skin young, firm and elastic.

+This one is easy.
 Wear sunscreen EVERY single day, come rain or come shine.
 Those sneaky UV rays can penetrate through clouds and windows, and even get reflected on snow.
 Don’t think you’re safe just because you can’t see the sun or you’re cuddled up indoors.
 If you’re serious about preventing crow’s feet, sunscreen is a must.
 Just be careful: Sunscreen can sting if it gets into your eyes.